 TE100/101 students are placed by the Office of Clinical Experiences based on their major and/or minor selections on the application.
 The student’s local addresses are taken into consideration; however, the majority of placements are made near the SVSU campus due to availability.

-The TE 100/101 class meets four times during the semester in Ott Auditorium (ES122) in the Regional Education Center.
+The TE 100/101 class meets four times during the semester in Ott Auditorium (ES122) located in Gilbertson Hall (formally the Regional Education Center Building).
 See IMPORTANT DATES for the exact times of the class meeting during the semester.

 The purpose of this course is to help students realize what is involved in choosing a career in teaching.
 Students examine the belief that a teacher is primarily an instructional decision-maker.
 The field component provides a realistic view of public school students, curriculum, and the varied skills needed to function effectively and efficiently as a decision-maker in the classroom.
 You will also examine the requirements for admission into the Teacher Education Program as well as examine the Disposition and Evaluation Rubrics used by the Office Clinical Experiences throughout your field work.